hning86/etsbasedforecasting/ReadMe.md

 Now execute the following commands on DSVM to setup the local environment for operationalization
 ```
-$ az component update --add ml # this will add ml component for az cli
 $ az ml env setup # this will setup local environment (not K8 cluster)
-$ source ~/.amlenvrc # this will setup global variables
 $ sudo /opt/microsoft/azureml/initial_setup.sh #add your user name to docker in root mode
 ```
 Once environment is primed using above commands, we can start publishing as web service using the following commands